BigDataRepublic/hyperion/user-docs/SetupEnvironment.md

 ### Windows
 1. To connect to the VPN on Windows, first install OpenVPN.
 You can find the installer [here](https://openvpn.net/index.php/open-source/downloads.html).
 1. In the .zip file you received from the Hyperion administrators, you will find a .ovpn file.
-Extract it and place it in `C:\Users\<user>\OpenVPN\config\hyperion\<user>.ovpn`.
+Extract it and place it in `C:\Users\<user>\OpenVPN\config\hyperion\<username>.ovpn`.
 If these directories do not yet exist, you can create them.
 3. Right-click the OpenVPN GUI in your task tray and click "Connect" to immediately get connected to the VPN.

 ### MacOS